Kaivo

 Kaivo (The Well) is a 1992 Finnish drama film directed by Pekka Lehto and starring by Merja Larivaara.
 It was entered into the competition at the 49th Venice International Film Festival.
 As of 2010, Kaivo is the all-time twelfth most expensive Finnish film.

 Plot

-Based on a true story, the film is about a young farm hostess (Merja Larivaara) whose depression and mental illness end up to drown her three children in a pit.
+Based on a true story, the film is about a young farm hostess (Merja Larivaara), who, due to her depression and mental illness, ends up drowning her two children in a well.